Guide to Capital Markets Tribunal Proceedings

 Is the hearing open to the public and the media?

-What if I want to tell the Panel sensitive financial or personal information without the public in the room?
+What if I want to tell the panel sensitive financial or personal information without the public in the room?

 If the hearing includes a discussion of confidential or sensitive financial or personal information, a party may bring a motion to request that all or part of the hearing be held without the public present (which is also called “in camera”).
-After hearing submissions from the parties, a Panel will decide whether to conduct some or all of the hearing without the public present.
+After hearing submissions from the parties, a panel will decide whether to conduct some or all of the hearing without the public present.

 What is a confidential conference?

-At any stage of a proceeding, the parties may participate in a confidential conference with a Panel to consider:
+At any stage of a proceeding, the parties may participate in a confidential conference with a panel to consider:

 - the settlement of any or all issues (for more information on settlements, see below);